vncs001/vncs001/README.md

 ## Hi, I'm Vinícius 👋

-- 🔭 I’m currently working on front-end.
+- 🔭 I’m currently working with Java in a web application.
 - 📚 Currently I’m studing cybersecurity and web development.
 - 📫 How to reach me: